wcmoody/wcmoody.github.io/_posts/2019-10-16-a-pwny-for-your-thoughts.markdown

 print p.recvall()
 ```

 Here we don't even have to calculate the offset, as we can make the program crash, read _eip_ from the core dump, and use the fit function to build our payload.
+I will dive into those techniques in a future post.
 Also, by using the `ELF` object, we have access to the symbols, such as the function `flag()`.
 No need to calculate the function's address either.

 ```
 $ ./exploit_blog.py